 Another perspective on the interaction between genes and the environment is the concept of genetic environmental correlation.
 Stated simply, our genes influence our environment, and our environment influences the expression of our genes (Figure 1).
 Not only do our genes and environment interact, as in range of reaction, but they also influence one another bidirectionally.
 For example, the child of an NBA player would probably be exposed to basketball from an early age.
 Such exposure might allow the child to realize his or her full genetic, athletic potential.
 Thus, the parents’ genes, which the child shares, influence the child’s environment, and that environment, in turn, is well suited to support the child’s genetic potential.

 In another approach to gene-environment interactions, the field of epigenetics looks beyond the genotype itself and studies how the same genotype can be expressed in different ways.
 In other words, researchers study how the same genotype can lead to very different phenotypes.
 As mentioned earlier, gene expression is often influenced by environmental context in ways that are not entirely obvious.
-For instance, identical twins share the same genetic information (identical twins develop from a single fertilized egg that split, so the genetic material is exactly the same in each; in contrast, fraternal twins develop from two different eggs fertilized by different sperm, so the genetic material varies as with non-twin siblings).
+For instance, identical twins share the same genetic information (identical twins develop from a single fertilized egg that split, so the genetic material is exactly the same in each; in contrast, fraternal twins usually result from two different eggs fertilized by different sperm, so the genetic material varies as with non-twin siblings).
 But even with identical genes, there remains an incredible amount of variability in how gene expression can unfold over the course of each twin’s life.
 Sometimes, one twin will develop a disease and the other will not.
-In one example, Tiffany, an identical twin, died from cancer at age 7, but her twin, now 19 years old, has never had cancer.
+In one example, Aliya, an identical twin, died from cancer at age 7, but her twin, now 19 years old, has never had cancer.
 Although these individuals share an identical genotype, their phenotypes differ as a result of how that genetic information is expressed over time and through their unique environmental interactions.
 The epigenetic perspective is very different from range of reaction, because here the genotype is not fixed and limited.